bbitarello/bitarellolab/content/people/kiramorozova/index.md

 Favorite book: The Gray House, by Maryam Petrosyan

-In the lab: joined us for the summer research program 2023
+In the lab: joined us for the summer research program 2024.
+Continued research in the lab in Spring 2025 and summer 2025.

 -----------------------------------------------------------------